-Every president since Nixon has followed the custom of releasing their returns or summary tax information, except for President Trump.
-With new revelations about his taxes, explore some surprising things about our presidents from their taxes.
+Every president since Richard Nixon has followed the custom of releasing their returns or summary tax information, except for President Donald Trump, who has now declined to release his taxes for a third year in a row.
+These releases, revealing though they may be, are not always unflattering.
+Here are the six most surprising things we’ve learned about our presidents from their taxes.

 FDR didn’t release his tax returns, but his presidential library later made many of them available.
 As it turns out, those returns would have caused quite the scandal if they had been released during his presidency, according to tax historian Joseph Thorndike.
 Though he strongly criticized other Americans for trying to get out of paying their taxes, FDR made a habit of minimizing his own.
 During his first term as president, he paid taxes at the rates in effect at the time he took office in 1933, even as Congress passed (and Roosevelt approved) tax hikes for everyone else.
 In FDR’s view, paying taxes at the higher rates would have effectively reduced his salary, a violation of a clause in the Constitution outlawing any reduction in a president’s compensation while in office.